-- Your passport must have at least 3 free pages.
+- Your passport must have at least 3 blank pages.
 If your passport is full, use the URL above to contact the US travel department and have them add more pages to your passport before you start your application process.

-- About 90 days before you travel, send your passport, Yellow Fever card, visa application and and visa application funds to the appropriate consular office in order to get a visa to enter the country in question.
+- About 90 days before you travel, send your valid passport, Yellow Fever card, visa application and and visa application funds to the appropriate consular office in order to get a visa to enter the country in question.

 - Nigeria: http://www.nigeriaembassyusa.org/index.php?page=visas

 Word to the wise: At the time of this writing, their application process is convoluted and VERY confusing!!
-Last time I used them, I had to 1) send my application fee to a 3rd party payment processing facility; 2) get a receipt from the payment processing facility; 3) include the receipt in my application package that I sent to the embassy; 4) Call the embassy every other day to pester them for the status; 5) receive my passport and visa 2 days after my flight departed – thus missing my flight and losing over $500 in the process because the embassy dragged their feet.
+Last time I used them, I had to 1) send my application fee to a special 3rd party payment processing facility; 2) get a receipt from the payment processing facility; 3) include the receipt in my application package that I sent to the embassy; 4) Call the embassy every other day to pester them for the status; 5) receive my passport and visa 2 days after my flight departed – thus missing my flight and losing over $500 in the process because the embassy dragged their feet.
 And no, they did not bother to refund my application fees.